Manitou Springs Code Update

 The City of Manitou Springs has begun the process of updating the Zoning and Subdivision Codes (Code), which are the primary regulatory document the City uses to ensure quality development.
 The Code includes regulations and design standards that address zoning, land uses, building setbacks, building height, parking, landscaping, neighborhood character, and procedures.

 The City of Manitou Springs wants your feedback on the current Zoning and Subdivision Codes!
-We have opened additional stakeholder times for April 13th.
-If you would like to participate, and have not participated in a stakeholder interview yet, please use the link below to select a time.
-If you have already participated in an interview, please encourage your friends/family/neighbors to sign up!
+If you would like to schedule a stakeholder interview, please contact firstname.lastname@example.org

 Knowing that Manitou Springs is mostly built out, and the majority of undeveloped land available is in flood plain or on steep slopes, future development is likely to be comprised of primarily infill, redevelopment, or specific constrained development.
 Updates were made to both the Zoning and Subdivision Titles in 2019 to reflect the DOLA Planning for Hazards pilot project.
 However, the Subdivision Title has not been substantially updated since the 1970s and needs a complete overhaul to better reflect current development trends and needs of the City.
 Given that Manitou is a tourist hot spot as well as a treasured space to live and work, a modern and tailored code designed specifically for Manitou is necessary to protect its unique community character and landscape.